homieiot/homie5-device-profiles/README.md

 Profiles are defined on a node level.
 Each node represents a certain capability a device posesses which provides state or functionality via its properties.

-e.g. a dimmable RGB LED lighbulb could be represented via the following nodes:
+E.g. a dimmable RGB LED lighbulb could be represented via the following nodes:
 - switch
 - dimmer
 - colorlight